 Gathering insights from your MVP is better than making a fully-functional product.
 Your MVP is the product to be launched with the core feature which fulfills the basic promises/functionality.
 It is referred to as the “Minimal feature set”.

-Minimum viable product has enough features that it can be launched.
-The idea is to launch it as soon as possible to put it in front of real users so that the product validation can begin.
-Use of analytics, a/b testing, surveys and user interviews provide insights into how users are using the app, and that can be used to develop the product further with correct assumptions.
+A minimum viable product has enough features that it can be launched.
+The idea is to launch it as soon as possible to put it in front of real users so that product validation can begin.
+The use of analytics, a/b testing, surveys, and user interviews provide insights into how users are using the app, and that can be used to develop the product further with correct assumptions.